Q: What is Clean$weep?

 A: The Lottery's Security Department conducts the Clean$weep drawing and verifies the results.
 The results are usually posted on the website within two (2) days, but may take up to a week.
 [See Section E., Qualifications and Validation of the Official Rules.]

 Q: How are Clean$weep winners contacted?

 A: Checks are mailed to the address printed on the ticket back of the selected winning entries.
 Winners are not contacted by phone or email.
 If a check is returned, an alternate is chosen to ensure there are 100 winners each month.
 [See Section E., Qualification and Validation, Number 1. and Number 5. of the Official Rules.]

 Q: What are the odds of having my Clean$weep entries selected?

 A: The odds of being selected in a draw depend upon the number of entries submitted for each drawing.
-During a previous Clean$weep promotion (Aug.
-2014 - July 2015), SCEL received an average of 21,000 entries a month.
+Clean$weep averages of 20,000 entries a month.

 Question About Using Internet Entries of Instant Tickets for Other Second-Chance Drawings to Enter Clean$weep

 Q: I have entered my non-winning tickets online in another SCEL second-chance promotion.
 Do I need to hold on to the original instant tickets or may I enter them in the Clean$weep drawing?